 Carl Hiaasen is a writer with 14 novels to his credit and writes for the Miami Herald.
 With support from his publisher, family and friends, he decided to pick golf up again after not playing since his teenage years.
 The journey is tracked in the book between chapters and diary entries dated by days since he started playing golf again.
 The goal of the book and Carl’s golf game is the member guest tournament at Carl’s local course.

 This is a cerebral golf book Like Zen Golf.
 Grab a cigar and sit on the porch and meditate on this book.
 Read it once and put it down for a few months.
 Midseason, pick it back up and see what principles you are applying and which you should try out.
 This is a good reference book to put on your shelf.

 George Fuller wrote this book with short stories or antidotes of his golfing experiences.
 He has played golf all around the world, written for magazines, and played with professionals and hackers alike.
 From this wealth of time on golf courses, he writes about all aspects of golf with a sharp wit and colorful humor.

 When I originally started this website, I toyed with the idea of calling it “Duffer Nation.”
 I liked the word duffer to describe a golfer who is not consistent.
-The more I read into it I learned that a duffer is just above a hacker in golfer nomenclature.
-I wanted the site to attract a…
+The … Continue Reading Duffer’s Guide to Bogey Golf

 What does a lifetime of knowledge of golf nurtured by years of playing and teaching look like?
 It is a book filled with insights and stories of some of the best golfers who every played written like you are having a conversation with a sage in rocking chairs looking over the 18th putting green.